-If there is no LED light, the battery for your key fob may need replacing or you could be out of range.
+If there is no LED light, the battery for your key fob may need replacing, you could be out of range from the receiver, or the button is not programmed (programmed unused).

 Special Wireless Displays

 Your system may use wireless transmitters to send alarm and trouble information from the protection devices to the panel.
 Wireless systems have a few unique keypad displays.